Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Results Discussion

 \subsection{Experimentally determining PSFs in the quasi-static limit}

 We now demonstrate how a PSF can be determined experimentally.
 We start in the slow scan regime, \textit{i.e.}~at speeds that are small enough such that Eq.~\ref{eq:psf_1} applies.
 The main difficulty in measuring the slow scan PSF is signal strength compared to measurement noise.
 Signal strength can be improved by increasing the work function difference between the target and surface or increasing the size of the target, while noise can be reduced with repeated measurements and reduced scan speed.
 We have found that a good solution for the slow-scan regime is to perform a 1-dimensional scan over a sharp edge between two materials with distinct work functions (Figure~\ref{fig:figure2}\textbf{a}).
+Sharp edges are a common technique for estimating the accuracy and resolution of both SKPM and KPFM systems \citep{McMurray2002Feb, Zerweck2005Mar, Wicinski2016Mar}, and the can provide enough information to estimate the PSF for a large cylindrical probe.
 Even so, extremely slow speeds are required for probe motion to be completely negligible.
 We utilize a step size of 5~$\text{\textmu m}$, moving at 5~$\text{\textmu m}$/s between points and dwelling at each point for 3.5~s.
 To improve SNR, we repeat and average multiple lines.
 In this process, a \textit{single} line scan takes approximately 45 minutes, and the ensemble takes more than seven hours.
 The final result is shown in Fig.~\ref{fig:figure2}\textbf{b}.

+To obtain the PSF, we first average multiple scans of the edge to produce a low noise estimate for the edge spread function (ESF).
+We then calculate the line spread function (LSF) from the derivative of the line scan:

+In Fourier space we interpolate the 1-dimensional transform of the line spread function to a 2-dimensional map assuming rotational symmetry and take the inverse Fourier transform to give the PSF.
+Equivalently, we solve